The Leaky D20

 This series provides examples of:

-- Acting for Two: Harry's player, Dan, also plays Vernon Dursley, and he really likes roleplaying Harry's abusive childhood.
+- Acting for Two (In-Universe): Harry's player, Dan, also plays Vernon Dursley, and he really likes roleplaying Harry's abusive childhood.

 - Adaptational Villainy: Vernon Dursley is much more abusive in the comic, often threatening Harry with snakebite.